-His experience with teens is matched by his expertise with younger children, as Kevin is an early childhood educator, and the author of a DVD of 23 original fingerplays called Fingersplay: Fingerplays and Action Rhymes for Children.
-This unique collection garnered a place on the Canadian Children's Book Centre's Our Choice list in 2003.
+His experience with teens is matched by his expertise with younger children, as Kevin is an early childhood educator, and the author of two DVDs of original fingerplays called Fingersplay: Fingerplays and Action Rhymes for Children, and Moo Buzz Splash!
+Fingersplay garnered a place on the Canadian Children's Book Centre's Our Choice list in 2003.

 Kevin tells original stories, child powered improvised stories, folk and fairy tales, myths, legends, life stories, multilingual tongue twisters, and teaches explosive first draft and motivational writing workshops.

-Kevin also gives keynotes and workshops on creativity, storytelling, and fingerplays at conferences and teacher training days.
+Kevin has given keynotes and workshops on creativity, storytelling, and fingerplays and classroom-based self regulation at conferences and teacher training days around the globe.

 One story, I told it to my grandmother!

 Never do something else than telling stories.
 It's amazing how fascinating stories can be if you tell them in the right way!
 Thanks!